 The result of insecure classified Android-Applications varied in different Google Play Store categories.

 Lower rates of critical applications found in security-critical categories such as MEDICAL (62% Apps with critical issues), FINANCE (65%), and BUSINESS (67%).

 Higher rates in categories such as SOCIAL (85%), VIDEO PLAYER (86%), and WEATHER (88%).

 The security evaluation results of the 5.800 analyzed Google Play Store Android-Applications is clear.

 Despite massive existing scientific publications and Open-Source-Tools, there are critical security issues in most applications.
 In fact, this is a worrying result concerning the privacy of every single user.

 So it must be the goal of security experts and also developers to increase the security and privacy conditions in Android-Applications.

 The AVD-Framework I developed, is the first step to provide understandable as well as comparable security reports and to reduce the complexity of security testing.

-Unfortunately, I’m not able to provide my AVD-Framework as a publicly available project, since I’m currently working on further improvements within a large Austrian Research and Software Engineering Company, so that the framework can be offered in future as part of a security analysis product as well as an integration for Continous Integration / Continous Deployment pipelines.
+Unfortunately, I’m not able to provide my AVD-Framework as a publicly available project, since I’m currently working on further improvements within a large Austrian Research and Software Engineering Company, so that the framework can be offered in the future as part of a security analysis product as well as an integration for Continuous Integration / Continuous Deployment pipelines.